Joseph B. Foraker: Education and early career

 After graduating from Cornell, Foraker moved to Cincinnati, where he resumed his study of law with a local firm; he was admitted to the bar in October 1869.
 Foraker's first job in the legal profession was as a notary public; he wrote in his memoirs how time-consuming depositions were in the days before typewriters.
 Foraker wrote that he earned $600 in his first year as a lawyer, but by the fourth year was earning $2,700; "after that it was easy".

 The Forakers lived in a boarding house on Elm Street in Cincinnati for two years after their wedding in 1870.
 They then moved to a house in the suburb of Norwood and in 1879 built a home in upscale Mount Auburn.
 Joseph Foraker had initially intended to concentrate on his law practice, but in the early 1870s became a well-regarded speaker for the Republicans.
 In 1872, Foraker campaigned for President Ulysses S. Grant's successful re-election bid.
 In 1875, he was for the first time a delegate to the Republican state convention, supporting fellow Cincinnatian Alphonso Taft for governor.
 However, Taft was defeated for the nomination by the incumbent, Rutherford B. Hayes, who that fall broke Ohio precedent by winning a third two-year term.
 The following year, Foraker attended the 1876 Republican National Convention as a spectator, and listened spellbound as Robert Ingersoll dramatically nominated Maine Senator James G. Blaine for president, calling him a "plumed knight".
 While Ingersoll's speech gained Blaine a lasting nickname, it did not procure him the nomination, which fell to Governor Hayes.
 Foraker supported Hayes, who was elected that fall in a close and controversial election.

 In 1876, Foraker ran for judge of the Court of Common Pleas.
 Election fraud by Democratic political boss Eph Howard defeated Foraker and the rest of the Republican ticket.
 In 1878, he ran for state's attorney for Hamilton County (where Cincinnati is located) but was defeated in another Democratic sweep.
 In 1879, Foraker won his first elective office, as judge of the Superior Court of Cincinnati.
 He served three years of a five-year term, resigning in 1882 due to an illness, though he recovered after several months' rest.

+In 1881 Foraker became a charter member of the Ohio Commandery of the Military Order of the Loyal Legion of the United States (MOLLUS) - a military society of veteran officers of the Union armed forces and their descendants.
+He was assigned national insignia number 2179 and Ohio Commandery number 21.